MrketRisk/Pricing-American-Option-Call/README.md

-This is an example of pricing American Call option using Monte Carlo simulation.
+This is an example of pricing American Call option using Monte Carlo simulation./n

 Monte Carlo Simulation has distinct advantages as it is suited for path dependent derivatives or in cases where there can be multiple stochastic variables.